MotherRussiaS/NgrokServerStarter/README.md

 https://discord.com/developers/docs/quick-start/getting-started

 Add jar file to 'plugins' directory in server.

+**Windows users must also add their ngrok executable to the server directory.**

 Plugin will create a file called 'config' in the server's default directory when first started.
 >Note: This may cause errors to be thrown when first running the plugin.